 Meet the Expert

-- Annie Mulgrew is the VP founding instructor of CITYROW.
+- Annie Mulgrew is the Director of Programming at CITYROW.

 - Kevin Carr is a licensed massage therapist, certified functional strength coach, certified strength and conditioning specialist, and co-founder of Movement as Medicine in Woburn, Massachusetts.

 Exercising can cause the body to become dehydrated, especially if you are working out at high intensities and sweating.
-“Sweating is a natural form of detoxification but can also cause dehydration as you are losing fluids and salt,” CITYROW's VP founding instructor Annie Mulgrew.
+CITYROW's Director of Programming, Annie Mulgrew, agrees that sweating can lead to dehydration as you lose fluids and salt.
 She stresses the importance of drinking water after you exercise and consuming hydrating foods high in potassium, like dark leafy greens, to replenish your fluid reserves.

 Do Breathing Exercises